-I currently volunteer with UCLA Health Volunteer Services and completed a Live Scan/background back previously, do I need to do another one?Please fill out this by Monday, April 15, 2019 at 12PM.
+I currently volunteer with UCLA Health Volunteer Services and completed a Live Scan/background check previously, do I need to do another one?Please fill out this by Monday, July 8, 2019 at 4PM.

 What do I do once I have completed the information requested by the background agency?
 Do I need to send something to the Training Coordinator or Program Manager?

 Once you have completed your background check, you do not need to notify or send anything in.
 You will be contacted if you are cleared or if issues arise.